schmidtwmark/qnd/README.md

 ### Day 5

-- Functions
-- Code reuse
-- Project:
-	- Clean up calculator
-	- Guess my number game

-### Day 6

 - Lists
 - Arrays
 - Indexing
+- Project:
+	- Add history to calculator and a way to output history

+### Day 6

+- Functions
+- Code reuse
 - Project:
 	- Build a Wordle clone
 		- Be creative